The Preemie Project does NOT need donations of plain hats, preemie or newborn size.

 Refer to our Event Calendar for important mail-by dates and information about each donation.

-Because these hats are for special occasions, you are free to use the color of your choice.
-Remember to make more than half of the hats in colors suitable for little boys.
-But, if the item has any pink in it, the nurses will consider it to be a girl hat.
+Please make more than half of the items in colors and styles suitable for little boys.
+If the item has any pink in it, the nurses will consider it to be a girl hat.

 - Refer to our Measurements Guide for size guidelines.

-- We always need more boy hats than girl.
+- We always need more boy sets than girl sets.

-- Booties should be made from a pattern that is not holey.
-Holes in booties pose a hazard for tiny toes.
+- Use a bootie pattern that is not “Holey”.
+Holes in booties pose a hazard to tiny toes.

-- Although booties are not required with each hat, a matching set of hat and booties makes a wonderful memento of the NICU stay.
+- Booties are not required with each hat but, a matching set makes a wonderful memento of the NICU stay.

 - Please visit the “Volunteer Information” section of the website for information on sizing, yarn requirements and pattern suggestions.

-The Preemie Project cannot donate items from smoking homes to be given to hospitalized infants.
 Research has proven that tobacco and tobacco smoke clings to furniture, clothes, walls.
-This is called “third hand smoke”.
-“Third hand smoke” cannot be adequately washed out of fabrics and thus raises the risks for many illness in children.
+This is called “third-hand smoke”.
+“Third-hand smoke” cannot be adequately washed out of fabrics and thus raises the risks for many illnesses in children.
 Please see the March of Dimes website for more information.